 A Curriculum that Inspires Excellence

-Ark Conway Primary Academy is committed to providing a curriculum that inspires and excites our pupils to achieve excellence and motivates them to succeed.
+Ark Conway Primary Academy is committed to providing a rich and diverse curriculum that inspires and excites our pupils to achieve excellence and motivates them to achieve aspirational goals, both inside and outside the classroom.

 - is focused upon high standards in mathematics, reading and writing as well as being broad and balanced, providing plenty of opportunities for enrichment